Teknomancer/sysprocalc/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue)](https://opensource.org/licenses/MIT)

 # sysprocalc
-System Programmer's Calculator Expression Evaluator
+System Programmer's Calculator Expression Evaluator - is an interactive, command-line expression evaluator.

-My old C project [nopf](https://github.com/Teknomancer/nopf) re-written using Rust.

-**This is my first time using Rust, don't expect 100% idiomatic Rust.
+This is a my old C project [nopf](https://github.com/Teknomancer/nopf) re-written using Rust.
+This is my first time using Rust, don't expect 100% idiomatic Rust.
 This is mainly to learn Rust while hopefully getting something useful out of it.
-Work-in-progress.
-Not fit for general use.**

 Build and run using:
 ```